guardian/dotcom-rendering/dotcom-rendering/docs/patterns/enhance-capi.md

 Multi images.
 Consecutive sequences of two halfWidth images will be merged into a MultiImageBlockElement and shown side by side
 Captions.
 A `ul`/`li` tag directly after an image will replace the preceding image's caption

-In particular, Photo essay articles needs a lot of cleaning to achieve the intended designs.
-They use special caption styles and can sometimes have titles overlaying images.

 In DCR we support these conventions using [enhance-images.ts](/dotcom-rendering/src/model/enhance-images.ts)

 ## How remove these enhancement functions